bitweb-project/electrumxbte/docs/architecture.rst

 LocalRPC
 --------

-Handles local JSON RPC connections querying ElectrumX server state.
+Handles local JSON RPC connections querying ElectrumXBTE server state.
-Started when the ElectrumX process starts.
+Started when the ElectrumXBTE process starts.

-ElectrumX
+ElectrumXBTE
 ---------

-Handles JSON Electrum client connections over TCP or SSL.
+Handles JSON ElectrumBte client connections over TCP or SSL.
 One instance per client session.
-Should be the only component concerned with the details of the Electrum wire protocol.
+Should be the only component concerned with the details of the ElectrumBte wire protocol.

 Not started until the Block Processor has caught up with bitcoind.